 - Short-grain rice: Calrose rice or any other short-grain rice works the best for stuffed grape leaves.
 Medium grain, like jasmine rice, is suitable however you may need to add more water.

-- Spices: The grape leaf stuffing uses allspice, cinnamon, and garlic powder.
+- Spices: The grape leaf stuffing uses allspice, cinnamon, garlic powder, salt, and black pepper.

 - Fresh lemon juice: Freshly squeezed lemon juice is better than bottled lemon juice.